 Meanwhile they imported and installed Italian terrazzo that still remains in many buildings, including at University of Minnesota and the Seattle Space Needle.
 Over the years, they have employed hundreds and partnered with many.
 When my grandfather led the company, he helped organize the tile-setters labor union.

 Many of my relatives are conservative.
 Some are liberal.
 Most are active as community leaders.
 We all inherited a commitment to family and work.
 In my case, our intrepid immigrant genes benefitted my career.

-During the early 1990s recession, I co-founded a start up.
+During the early 1990s recession my then-boss and I left our jobs to co-found a start up.
 I was like an “immigrant” to the corporate world.
 A young woman, I wasn’t fully versed in the language of business.